Merging or Joining Spreadsheet or Database Data

 DatabaseJoiner

-The DatabaseJoiner, previously known as the Joiner transformer provides the ability to form a join against a database or other external dataset with an existing dataset in the workspace.
+The DatabaseJoiner, previously known as the Joiner transformer, enables joining an existing dataset in the workspace with a database or other external dataset.

 The DatabaseJoiner Transformer tutorial